 - Form 71 for unregulated water assignment – buy and sell water within an unregulated source under the Water Management Act 2000

-An application fee of $39.01 plus $0.51 per megalitre traded (GST free) up to a maximum of $153.98 applies for each application to assign surface water.
-The fee structure has been set in accordance with the 2016- 2017 ACCC Water Pricing determination.
+An application fee of $51.42 applies (GST free) for each application to assign regulated surface water.
+This fee structure has been set in accordance with the 2017- 2018 ACCC Water Pricing determination.

 WaterNSW now requires the payment of variable usage charges for all allocation assignments involving a buyer licence not linked to a NSW Works Approval.

 Applicants should note that the variable usage charge will be based on the valley of use.
 Variable usage charges should be included with the transfer fee on application.

 Please contact WaterNSW on 1300 662 077 to confirm the usage charge in your valley prior to lodging your application.

 An application fee, for any application received via facsimile or post, of $359.86 applies (GST free) to each application to assign groundwater and unregulated water.
 An application fee, for any application received via email, of $326.49 applies (GST free) to each application to assign groundwater and unregulated water.